How to save the humanities

 As an attentive student of literature, Professor Bauerlein has learned how to tell a story.
 This he does in the Chronicle article “Is this the hardest course in the humanities?”

 In this modest article, Professor Bauerlein offers a case study in how to save the humanities.
 It’s an inspirational story with a sort of O. Henry twist to it.
-The Chronicle has just taken the article from behind its paywall.
+The Chronicle has just taken the article out from behind its paywall.
 Please check it out while you have the chance.
 Highly recommended.